mattsq/XTYLearner/README.md

 specified via ``outcome_col`` and ``treatment_col`` (defaulting to ``"outcome"`` and ``"treatment"``).
 When a NumPy array is provided ``outcome_col`` indicates how many outcome columns appear immediately before the treatment column.
 All remaining columns are treated as covariates.
+All built-in loaders accept a ``continuous_treatment`` flag to return floating-point treatments rather than integer labels.
+For :func:`load_tabular_dataset` the same effect can be achieved by passing ``treatment_dtype=float``.

 Example usage with a ``DataLoader``: